-- Water quality the government aims to ensure all waterbodies in England meet good ecological status by 2027 under the European Union's Water Framework Directive.
+- Air quality legislation in the UK has driven marked reductions in emissions of some harmful pollutants, however further measures are required to protect nature and people from air pollution.
+The forthcoming Environment Bill will set new standards for the environment and pollution in the UK.
+In South Gloucestershire, we have two Air Quality Management Areas in Staple Hill and Kingswood Warmley which were declared due to annual mean levels of nitrogen dioxide exceeding 40 μg/m3, primarily due to vehicle emissions. - Water quality the government aims to ensure all waterbodies in England meet good ecological status by 2027 under the European Union's Water Framework Directive.
 As detailed in Section 4.3 Sustainable water management, locally only 11% of the Bristol Avon catchment is classified as having 'good ecological status', although this is typical of other catchments in the UK, demonstrating the scale of the challenge to improve water quality for the health of people and nature. - Soil quality the quality and health of our soils is a strong indicator of the health of our natural systems, the productivity of our land the quality of our food.
 As highlighted in Section 4.7 Support sustainable and local food production, our soils are becoming degraded due to a range of pressures including development and intensive agriculture. - Mental Health across the UK, levels of poor mental health are rising with one in four adults having a diagnosable mental health problem each year.
 In South Gloucestershire our Joint Strategic Needs Assessment, Adult Mental Health and Emotional Wellbeing Strategy and mental health Public Health Profiles PHE presents a similar picture.
-Levels of poor mental health have also been further affected as a result of the Covid 19 pandemic.

-• The inequality gap - going into 2020 South Gloucestershire had levels of health and quality of life above the national average.
-However, the differences between the most and least deprived residents has increased in seventeen out of twenty-five health indicators over recent years and been deepened by the Covid 19 pandemic: Joint Strategic Needs Assessment and SG Joint Health & Wellbeing Strategy (JHWS) 2017 - 2021 is for everyone in our communities across South Gloucestershire to have access to local, 'greener places where people and nature thrive'.
+Levels of poor mental health have also been further affected as a result of the Covid 19 pandemic. - Physical activity for adults in the UK, recommendations are for a minimum of 150 minutes of 'moderate intensity' activity each week NHS/ live well/exercise and for 60 minutes of exercise a day for children and young people Sport England.
+However, across the UK there is rising challenge of poor physical activity levels and rising unhealthy weight.
+This includes one in three children who are not active enough and have an unhealthy weight.
+These trends are reflected locally in South Gloucestershire Public Health Profiles PHE and Physical Activity Public Health Profiles PHE - The inequality gap going into 2020 South Gloucestershire had levels of health and quality of life above the national average.
+However, the differences between the most and least deprived residents has increased in seventeen out of twenty-five health indicators over recent years and been deepened by the Covid 19 pandemic: Joint Strategic Needs Assessment and SG Joint Health & Wellbeing Strategy (JHWS) 2017 2021 is for everyone in our communities across South Gloucestershire to have access to local, 'greener places where people and nature thrive'.